 Performance materiality is the application of materiality at the individual account or balance level set at an amount to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
-Basic performance materiality was set at £750,000 (2018: £712,500) which represents 75% (2018: 75%) of the above materiality levels.
+Basic performance materiality was set at £697,500 (2019: £750,000) which represents 75% (2019: 75%) of the above materiality levels.
+We selected 75% as this was reflective of our perceived risk of the financial statements containing misstatements, after considering previous experience of this audit engagement we consider this level appropriate.